enle-org/eng-conventions/README.md

-# team-conventions
+# Enle Engineering Conventions
-This is a repository to document Enle's engineering team conventions and practices.
+This is a repository to document Enle's engineering team conventions and standard best practices.